 42 Pages Posted: 2 Apr 2019 Last revised: 5 Jun 2019

 Date Written: March 29, 2019

-When investors' hedging demands are equal to zero, the conditional risk premium of an asset is equal to its conditional market beta times the conditional risk premium of the market (Merton, 1973).
-We empirically test this dynamic CAPM relation on portfolios and individual stocks using both daily and monthly returns.
-We show that regressing an asset excess return onto the product of its conditional beta and the market excess return yields an intercept of zero, a slope of one, and an R2 of about 80%.
-That is, the data lend support to the null hypothesis that the dynamic CAPM holds.
+When investors can hedge risk at no cost, the dynamic risk premium of an asset is equal to its dynamic market beta times the dynamic risk premium of the market (Merton, 1973).
+We empirically test this dynamic CAPM relation on equity portfolios using both daily and monthly returns.
+We show that regressing an asset excess return onto the product of its dynamic beta and the market excess return yields intercepts of zero and a slope of one.
+This provides evidence that the dynamic CAPM cannot be rejected by the data, and therefore, that it can explain the cross-section of portfolio returns.

 Keywords: Capital asset pricing model, cross-section of stock returns

 JEL Classification: D53, G11, G12

 Suggested Citation: Suggested Citation